WiiLink24/WiiLink24.github.io/services/demae.md

 ## {{ site.info }}
 ### What do I do if I get error -1017 when installing?
  - This is a known issue with the patcher!
  - In the meantime, you will find a file titled `Demae.wad` on the root of your SD card.
-Use your favorite WAD maanger to install!
+Use your favorite WAD manager to install!

 ### What do I do if I get error -1022 when installing?
  - Using your favorite WAD manager, uninstall the Demae channel, and install again.
 For many, this means going to the location the Demae WAD is located, and pressing the `-` (minus) button on your Wii remote.